digitally557/Decentralised-Health-Record-Tracker-DHRT-/README.md

 [![Next.js](https://img.shields.io/badge/Next.js-15-black)](https://nextjs.org/)
 [![TypeScript](https://img.shields.io/badge/TypeScript-5.0-blue)](https://www.typescriptlang.org/)

 A revolutionary healthcare platform that puts patients back in control of their medical records.
-Built on the Stacks blockchain with military-grade encryption, this app ensures your health data is truly yours—secure, private, and accessible only to those you trust.
+Built on the Stacks blockchain with military-grade encryption, this app ensures your health data is truly yours.
+Secure, private, and accessible only to those you trust.

 ## ✨ Why This Matters